kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 `status.reservedFor` is read by the DRA scheduler plugin, the kubelet, and the device_taint_eviction controller to find Pods that are using a ResourceClaim:

-1. The kubelet uses this to make sure it only runs Pods that where the claims have been allocated to the pod.
+1. The kubelet uses this to make sure it only runs Pods where the claims have been allocated to the pod.
 It can verify this by checking that the Pod is listed in the `status.reservedFor` list.